dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 layout: post
 categories: vuejs
 id: 794
-updated: 2021-02-02 14:29:15
+updated: 2021-02-02 14:32:14
-version: 1.8
+version: 1.9
 ---

 One of my many canavs examples in the works is a game prototype that I am calling just simply Mr Sun.
 So far I just have a general idea of the kind of game that I would like to make, but many of the core logic features are still not togeather.
+The general idea at least is that there is a sun object that is surroudned by world section objects, and the player can move the sun object around inside of this sircle of world objects.
+When moving the sun that changes the distance between the sun and any given world section and that in turn can effect each world land section object in a diferent way.

 So I thought I would make a simple vuejs example of the basic idea of the game, and have a few menus to switch between.
 The focus of this vuejs example will be to not make the game a canvas project, but more of a front end project in general where I am using vuejs as a framework to pull everything togeather.

 <!-- more -->